rpmuller/MolecularIntegrals.jl/Notes.md

 # Notes on changes to MolecularIntegrals.jl

+## 2021-06-13
+Moved the G, roots, weights arrays out to the global scope to keep from multiple reallocations of the same space.

 ## 2021-06-11
 Rys quadrature is working, but is about 30 times slower than HGP.
 Lots of memory allocated.
 Going to profile.